Michael Dooley

 Michael Joseph Dooley (born 13 December 1961) is a New Zealand prelate of the Roman Catholic Church.
 He was appointed as the 7th Bishop of Dunedin, New Zealand on 22 February 2017, ordained bishop on 26 April 2018 and installed on 27 April 2018.

+Early life and education

 Dooley was born in Invercargill, the son of Joseph Dooley and Mary Hogan.
 He was educated at Heddon Bush Primary School and Central Southland College, Winton.
 He completed an apprenticeship as a fitter and turner before studying for a Bachelor of Theology at Otago University while he was at Holy Cross Seminary, then located at Mosgiel.
 He then completed a Master of Theology at Melbourne College of Divinity.